TsubokuLab/EspUdpTrigger/README.md

 ## Usage

 1. Download to your sketch folder for Arduino.
-2. Open the EspUdpTrigger.ino.
+2. Open the `EspUdpTrigger.ino`.
 3. Upload sketch data directory using [arduino-esp8266fs-plugin](https://github.com/esp8266/arduino-esp8266fs-plugin).
-4. Upload the sketch file via serial from UART mode.
+4. Upload the sketch file via serial from `UART mode`.
-5. Switch to the Flash mode.
+5. Switch to the `Flash mode`.
 6. Reboot the ESP.
 7. Join the ESP AP.(SSID="esp", PASSWORD="12345678")
 8. Access to `[http://192.168.4.1/](http://192.168.4.1/)`